FaizanAhmad0/Sentiment-Analysis-Using-ML/README.md

 The data I used was from around 6000 images and a csv file containing the relevant information.
 # Steps
 Preprocessing
-Sentiments extraction using Vader Sentiment
+Sentiments extraction using Vader Sentiment.
-Feature extraction/encodings
+Feature extraction/encodings.
-Train-Test-Split
+Train-Test-Split.
-ML Models
+ML Models.

 # Software
 Jupyter Notebook